telerik/maui-docs/knowledge-base/combobox-visual-states.md

 ---
-title: Set the Visual States of the ComboBox
+title: Setting the Visual States of the ComboBox
 page_title: Configure the Visual States of the ComboBox Component - .NET MAUI Knowledge Base
 description: Learn how to define the visual states of the Telerik UI for .NET MAUI ComboBox control.
 type: how-to